lbm364dl/film-calendar/README.md

 Script to fetch movies from Spanish theaters and generate a CSV with their screening dates and Letterboxd link and rating to make the process of choosing a movie to watch easier.
-Still work in progress.

 # I only want to see the film calendar